uwohci23/group-27/README.md

 ### This game is the Final end product of our course Human - Computer Interaction (CS9552B).

 ## How to run the Code on your system -
-### Before cloning the code make sure you have Python installed on oyur system and update it to the latest stable version of it.
+### Before cloning the code make sure you have Python installed on your system and update it to the latest stable version of it.
 * First clone the repository or download the files in the same file structure.
 * Then open launcher.py file to play the game.
 * Make sure to install the requirements using pip command.